Istanbul Food Guide

 Dried eggplant and capsicum dolma in silver bain-marie tray with tongs at local restaurant, Istanbul food tour

 We strongly recommend if you haven’t tried stuffing made from dried vegetables, also known as “Sour Stuffed” in Traditional Turkish Cuisine and Ottoman Palace Cuisine.
+These belong to the wider family of Turkish mezes, many of which are themselves olive oil dishes.
 It is sour-sweetened with dry sumac spice, which is frequently consumed in the eastern region of Turkey.
 Stuffing dried eggplant with olive oil is a practical recipe for those who will cook today and consume it tomorrow because it is both warm and cold.

 Zucchini Flower and Olive Oil